 But what if this is all actually a really good thing?

-What if the refining process we encounter in the city actually leads to a wholeness in our faith that is rarely seen?
+What if the refining process we encounter in the city actually leads to a wholeness of faith that is rarely seen?

-...What if it didn’t cause us to retreat, but actually enables us to express something authentic that the world can’t ignore?
+What if it didn’t cause you to retreat but actually enabled you to express something authentic that the world can’t ignore?

 The divided life often ends up looking like this:

-The bottom line is: we all need other people to invite, amplify, and help us discern the Spirit’s voice that invites us into wholeness.
+The bottom line is we all need other people to help us invite, amplify and discern the Spirit’s voice that invites us into wholeness.